microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// This method is equivalent to CreateForUser(null,...).
     ///
     /// @param packageFamilyName the package family to pin
-    /// @param minVerrsion the minimum version to pin
+    /// @param minVersion the minimum version to pin
     /// @param options additional options affecting the package dependency
     ///
-    /// @note This fails if the package dependency cannot be resolved to a specific package.
+    /// @note This fails if the package dependency cannot be resolved to a specific package (null is returned).
     ///       This package resolution check is skipped if MddTryCreatePackageDependencyOptions.VerifyDependencyResolution=false
     ///       is specified.
 This is useful if a package satisfying the dependency
     ///       will be installed after the package dependency is defined.